 Fortunately, Australia will be one of the first countries which will see the rollout take place.
 This is a welcome change from how things used to be in the past, where the big device producers and our very own telcos did not consider our market as a priority.

-In addition to Telstra, Optus and Vodafone have already indicated that they will embrace 5G in 2020.
-Each company is currently testing and upgrading its infrastructure to ensure that this deadline is met.
+In addition to Telstra, Optus and Vodafone have already embraced 5G last year.
+Each company is still currently testing and upgrading its infrastructure to expand its rollout.
 Optus and Telstra in particular have already successfully trialled the technology, and have just recently began focusing on the rollout.
 Telstra has already installed 5G infrastructure in 200 locations in Australia, while Optus has announced its 5G home broadband plan – which includes 5G-enabled devices such as Nokia’s Home Hub.

 Of course, it’s not only telcos that need to invest in the right infrastructure – device makers also have to be on board.
-Samsung has already begun rolling out handsets and devices which are 5G-enabled in the US and these are expected to be available in Australia in late 2019.
-Apple looks to be holding off until 2020 to release their first 5G-enabled devices.
+Samsung has already begun rolling out handsets and devices which are 5G-enabled in the US and are now available in Australia.
+Apple has also recently released their first 5G-enabled devices last year.
 As we mentioned above, some other manufacturers such as Nokia have already begun to rollout their 5G-capable devices.